European Banking Federation

 8 Feb 2024

-Their ask — The federation requests uniform GDPR interpretation across member states, better coordination between data protection and sectoral financial regulations, and preservation of the regulation's risk-based approach.
+Message — The federation requests uniform GDPR interpretation across member states, better coordination between data protection and sectoral financial regulations, and preservation of the regulation's risk-based approach.
 They argue current guidelines are too prescriptive and undermine banks' ability to implement compliance autonomously.123

-How it helps them — This would reduce operational complexity and give banks more autonomy in compliance decisions.45
+Why — This would reduce operational complexity and give banks more autonomy in compliance decisions.45

-Who loses — Consumers may face weaker data access rights if request timelines are extended.6
+Impact — Consumers may face weaker data access rights if request timelines are extended.6

 Meeting with Mairead McGuinness (Commissioner)